tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 43 (DuFr).md

 DR: 1748-07-19
 DR_end: 1748-07-23
 players: [Kenzo, Wellby, Delwath, Seeker, Riswynn]
+companions: [Johar, Justan, Copper Hill Bandits]
 ---

+## Timeline

+- (DR:: 1748-07-19), morning: Depart [[~Crossroads Caravanserai~]] heading towards [[Darba]] on the [[Tokra-Darba Road]].
+- (DR:: 1748-07-19): Travel along the Darba Road.
+- (DR:: 1748-07-19), evening: Reach [[Akela Inn]], the last inn on the road before the [[Copper Hills]].
+Speak with Amar, the innkeeper.
+Gather rumors.
+Spend the night.
+- (DR:: 1748-07-20): Travel along the [[Tokra-Darba Road]] a fast pace, covering 30 miles of increasingly hilly road.
+- (DR:: 1748-07-21): Approach the hilly terrain that marks the [[Copper Hills]].
+Discover a bandit ambush, and ambush the ambushers.
+Intimidate and bribe them into fighting the rumored dragon together.
+Kenzo listens to the story of [[Justan]], the captain of this raiding party.
+Camp for the night in the midst of the [[Copper Hills]].
+- (DR:: 1748-07-22): Uneventful, but watchful, trek at a slower, more careful pace through the hills.
+Camp for the evening.
+- (DR:: 1748-07-23), morning: Travel cautiously along [[Tokra-Darba Road]].
+- (DR:: 1748-07-23), early afternoon: Find a dead, disembowled horse on the road.
+Ambushed by two wyverns during the afternoon rains.
+Kill them, losing one of the bandits to the poison stinger.
+Approached by Marcella and her Chardonian companions, seeking to purchase or trade magic items.
+Meet [[Kadmos]], [[Casian]], [[Hektor]], and [[Antonia]].
+Wellby, Delwath, and Riswynn are magically charmed by [[Kadmos]].

+## Narrative

 We begin as the party departs the caravanserai and small settlement at the crossroads where the [[Tokra-Darba Road]] branches west and south from the [[~AncientWestRoad~]].
 The first day of travel passes uneventfully, despite the mud and rain, more noticeable now off the ancient Drankorian roads that seem impervious to bad weather.